uptake/pkgnet/CONTRIBUTING.md

 ## Releasing to CRAN <a name="cran"></a>

 Once substantial time has passed or significant changes have been made to `pkgnet`, a new release should be pushed to [CRAN](https://cran.r-project.org).

+This is the exclusively the responsibility of the package maintainer, but is documented here for our own reference and to reflect the consensus reached between the maintainer and other contributors.

-This is a manual proces, with the following steps.
+This is a manual process, with the following steps.

 ### Open a PR

 Open a PR with a branch name `release/v0.0.0` (replacing 0.0.0 with the actual version number).

 Add a section for this release to `cran-comments.md`.
-This file holds details of CRAN's responses to our feedback.
+This file holds details of CRAN's responses to our submission.

 Change the `Version:` field in `DESCRIPTION` to the official version you want on CRAN (should not have a trailing `.9000`).

 Rebuild the documentation by running:

 ```
+Rscript -e "devtools::document()"
 Rscript -e "install.packages('pkgdown', repos = 'cran.rstudio.com')"
 Rscript -e "pkgdown::build_site()"
 ```